awslabs/mountpoint-s3/README.md

 The kernel driver is provided by the FUSE project, the userspace implementation needs to be provided by the developer.
 FUSE-Rust provides a replacement for the libfuse userspace library between these two.
 This way, a developer can fully take advantage of the Rust type interface and runtime features when building a FUSE filesystem in Rust.

-Except for a single setup (mount) function call and a final teardown (umount) function call to libfuse, everything runs in Rust.
+Except for a single setup (mount) function call and a final teardown (umount) function call to libfuse, everything runs in Rust, and on Linux these calls to libfuse are optional.
+They can be removed by building without the "libfuse" feature flag.

 ## Dependencies